LaunchCodeEducation/skills-back-end-java/java4python/data-types/README.md

 2 errors
 ```

-When you see the first kind of error, where the symbol is on the left side of the equals sign, it usually means that you have not declared the variable.
+When you see the first kind of error, where the symbol is on the left side of the assignment operator, it usually means that you have not declared the variable.
 If you have ever tried to use a Python variable that you have not initialized the second error message will be familiar to you.
 The difference here is that we see the message before we ever try to test our program.

 <aside class="aside-note" markdown="1">
 When using an IDE such as IntelliJ, your code is typically checked by the IDE's built-in compiler as you write your code.
 Thus, errors are usually visually indicated within your code by the IDE as you write your code, saving you the extra step of having to explicitly compile your code before finding compiler errors.
 Nice, huh?